Print

 Parmesan Risotto

-3. Stir in the aroborio rice.
+3. Stir in the arborio rice.
 Allow it to toast for a minute or so.
-Add the sherry wine, bay leaf, and bundle of thyme.
+Increase the heat to medium-high.
+Add the sherry wine.
 Use a wooden spoon to stir until the rice has absorbed the liquid.
-Start to ladle the stock into the pot, one ladle (or about a ½ cup measurement) at a time, stirring after each addition until the liquid has been absorbed.
-Continue until you’ve added all of the liquid (this process should take 20-25 minutes or so).

 Notes